 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 is good for your baby and for you.
-Experts recommend that you feed your baby only breast milk until he is 6 months old.
+Experts recommend that you feed your baby only breast milk until he or she is 6 months old.
 Breastfeeding for the first 6 months can decrease your baby's risk for illnesses.
 These illnesses include respiratory (lung) infections, allergies, asthma, and stomach problems.
-Experts also recommend that you continue to breastfeed your baby until he is at least 12 months old after he starts eating solid foods.
+Experts also recommend that you continue to breastfeed your baby until he or she is at least 12 months old after he or she starts eating solid foods.
 You can breastfeed longer if you choose to.

 Seek care immediately if:

 - You are very depressed or have thoughts of hurting your baby.

 - Your baby is feeding fewer than 8 times each day.

 - Your baby is 4 or more days old and has fewer than 6 wet diapers each day.

 - Your baby is 4 or more days old and has fewer than 3 to 4 bowel movements each day.